Hosein-Rahnama/The-C-Programming-Language/chapter-1/README.md

 - Some programs may require an input as text.
 Often, you want to run that program several times, so it is wise to store that input text in a file and pass that as the input to the program.
 This can be done as follows.

-    On window's powershell, use the following command for using `sample-input.txt` as your input from the command line to a compiled program such as `main.exe`.
+    On window's powershell, use the following command for using `input.txt` as your input to a compiled program such as `main.exe`.

-        Get-Content sample-input.txt | .\main.exe
+        Get-Content input.txt | .\main.exe

     On any GNU/Linux distribution just use

-        sample-input.txt | ./main.exe
+        input.txt | ./main.exe